The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 Cost: A business that discovers it is underpriced by 10% can often implement a 5% price increase without material churn.
 For a business with $2 million in revenue and 50% gross margin, a 5% price increase to revenue is $100,000 in additional gross profit annually.

 How to find it: Select your top 10 customers.
 Calculate the true profitability of each: revenue minus COGS minus proportional support and service costs.
 You will likely find that profitability varies wildly.
+Start by stress-testing your pricing framework against actual margin data by product and client type.
+For context on what's driving pricing pressure right now, see the small business financial trends reshaping margins across industries.
+If revenue is strong but profit isn't following, you may have leaks in your sales funnel that pricing alone won't fix.

 Blind Spot #6: Technology Bottlenecks and Integration Gaps